jpace/ijdk/README.md

    numbers.add(3.17);
 ```

-## Enhanced collections of those in the JDK.
+## Enhanced collections

+IJDK contains collection classes that extend those in the JDK.

 These collections are being considered for being branched into a separate project from IJDK.